Fitness: Getting and Staying Active - Staying Active

 we don't think about it much—we just do it, like brushing our

-Experts say that it takes about 3 months of repetition to form
+Experts say it takes about 3 months of repetition to form

 a habit.
 For some people, even 3 months isn't enough.
 So start small, and keep

-doing it until you no longer think about it as something "extra" that you have
+doing an activity until you no longer think about it as something "extra" that you have

 what happened and how to keep it from happening again.
 Get right back into your